AvivShabtay/Sysmon/README.md

 ---

+## Common issues
+#### Access Denied
+When creating the driver service and starting it you can get Access-Denied error.<br>
+This happing because the compiled driver didn't linked with with /integritycheck flag. <br>
+To solve this add the flag to your driver project as follows:<br>
+Project Properties -> Linker -> Command Line -> Additional Options -> type: <code>/integritycheck</code>

+#### VCRUNTIME missing
+When using the client application to read data from the Kernel-Driver you can get VCRUNTIMEXX.dll missing.<br>
+This happen because of the required DLLs for executable file.<br>
+To solve this change the compiler options as follows:<br>
+Project Properties -> C/C++ -> Code Generation -> Runtime Library -> <code>Multi-threaded DLL(/MD)</code>

+---

 ## ToDo
 - [ ] Add user-mode application to consume events
 - [ ] Create Service - start routine, stop routine
 - [ ] Create launch routine: load the driver, start consuming events, add events to log file
+- [ ] Read limit value for linked-list size from Driver's registry key
 ---

 ## Useful links